sveltejs/kit/documentation/docs/04-loading.md

 #### dependencies

-If the `load` function depends on custom resources a `dependencies` array can returned.
-A registered dependency can later be used as argument of `invalidate` to rerun the `load` function.

-> Note that the `fetch` function alreay registers the requested resources as dependencies.
-Manual registration is only necessary if it's not possible to use SvelteKits `fetch` function.

-The items should be [properly encoded](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding) URIs.
-Both absolute and relative URIs are acceptable.
+An array of strings representing URLs the page depends on, which can subsequently be used with [`invalidate`](/docs/modules#$app-navigation-invalidate) to cause `load` to rerun.
+You only need to add them to `dependencies` if you're using a custom API client; URLs loaded with the provided `fetch` function are added automatically.

+URLs can be absolute or relative to the page being loaded, and must be [encoded](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding).